The KJV Audio Bible

 Thursday Apr 10, 2025

 Genesis 3 is the account of the fall of humanity, when sin first entered the world.
-Here are the key events:

-God expels Adam and Eve from Eden to prevent them from eating from the tree of life and living forever in their fallen state.
+God expelled Adam and Eve from Eden to prevent them from eating from the tree of life and living forever in their fallen state (with the curse).
+God placed cherubim and a flaming sword to guard the way to the tree of life.

 Genesis 4